hanniehoney/data-watchtower/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is currently provided without a specific license.
+All rights are reserved, and usage, modification, or distribution is not permitted without explicit permission.

+A license may be added in the future to clarify the terms under which this project can be used and shared.